 Is the concept of "Negroland" a relic of the past, or do upper class African Americans still experience the pressures Jefferson faced?
 And how strong is the class/color dividing line in 21st century Black America?
 We'll wrestle with these questions at our discussion on April 19th, 7:00 pm.

 **Jefferson will be speaking as part of the Chicago Humanities Festival on April 30th .
-Her talk, accompanied by Darryl Pinckney, author of Black Deutschland , is on "Style and the Black Bourgeoisie".
+Her talk, accompanied by Darryl Pinckney, author of Black Deutschland, is on "Style and the Black Bourgeoisie".
 Not to be missed!

-Examines conflicts between 4 different subgroups within African American life: the "Abandoned" urban underclass; the "Mainstream" educated middle class; the super-rich, super elite "Transcendent"; and the "Emergent" population of mixed race and African/Caribbean immigrants.
+Disintegration : the splintering of Black America by Eugene Robinson Examines conflicts between 4 different subgroups within African American life: the "Abandoned" urban underclass; the "Mainstream" educated middle class; the super-rich, super elite "Transcendent"; and the "Emergent" population of mixed race and African/Caribbean immigrants.

-Well, no one thinks Bill Cosby is right about anything these days, but this remains a provocative look at the "Afristocracy" and their disdain for low income urban Black Americans.
+no one thinks Bill Cosby is right about anything these days, but this

 No comments: